 2. Pan-Frying (Medium-High Heat):

-- Skin-on fillet: 4-5 minutes on the skin side, 2-3 minutes on the other side.
+- Skin-on fillet: Cook for 4-5 minutes on the skin side and 2-3 minutes on the other side.

 3. Grilling (Medium-High Heat):